ncbi/vadr/documentation/advbuild.md

 address.
-It makes sense to rerun all 500 of the training sequences using the updated models at this point, to make sure that we base the decision on which alert instances to investigate next based on performance using the current models.
+It makes sense to rerun all 500 of the training sequences using the updated models at this point, to make sure that we base the decision on which alert instances to investigate next based on performance using the current (updated) models.

 To rerun the training set:
 ```